yguitton/training-material/events/tracks/gta2025-variant-analysis.md

         topic: variant-analysis
   - section: "Advanced analysis"
     description: |
       Here are some more advanced tutorials you can follow if you like.
-If you encounter any issue please ask us on Slack.
+They apply the previous knowledge to selected use cases and introduce Beacon for data sharing and queries.
+If you encounter any issues, please ask us on Slack.
     tutorials:
       - name: somatic-variants
         topic: variant-analysis